syyrmb/RawPedia/content/Chromatic_Aberration/index.md

 ## Iterations

-This setting is available if "Auto-Correct" is checked.
+This setting is available if Auto-Correction is checked.
 Auto-Correction is conservative, means it often does not correct all Chromatic Abberation.
-To correct the remaining Chromatic Aberration, from RT 5.5 on you can use up to 5 iterations of automatic Chromatic Aberration correction.
+To correct the remaining Chromatic Aberration, from RawTherapee 5.5 on you can use up to 5 iterations of automatic Chromatic Aberration correction.
 Each iteration will reduce the remaing Chromatic Aberration from the last iteration at the cost of additional processing time.